 DPM Lawrence Wong at the Marsiling-Yew Tee GRC Forward Singapore Conversation (Oct 2022)

-Transcript of DPM Lawrence Wong’s Closing Remarks for the Marsiling-Yew Tee GRC Forward Singapore Conversation on 8 October 2022.
+Transcript of Deputy Prime Minister and Minister for Finance Lawrence Wong’s closing remarks for the Marsiling-Yew Tee GRC Forward Singapore Conversation on 8 October 2022.

 We are doing this as a series of conversations all over Singapore and neighbourhoods everywhere, as part of the Forward Singapore exercise.
 It is an exercise for us to think about how we want to chart our new way forward together in this new post-pandemic world.
 Because I think we all feel instinctively that it is going to be a very different world.
 COVID has changed and will continue to change our living environment, and we will eventually embark into a new post-COVID world, but the world is also changing for a whole range of other reasons.
 There is a war in Ukraine, and other geopolitical contestations going on.